 Let’s now return to Lewis’ quote, and reconsider it within this context, suggesting that Lewis' description of friendship is akin to this Platonic ideal:

-In another failed attempt to communicate he is in bed with Mrs. Robinson and instead of making love, he asks her if they could talk for once.
+In another failed attempt to communicate, Ben is in bed with Mrs. Robinson and instead of making love, he asks her if they could talk for once.
 She is uninterested though and keeps turning off the light.
-He keeps pressing the issue until Mrs. Robinson reveals that she studied art in college, and that she had to marry Mr. Robinson because she became pregnant with Elaine.
+He keeps pressing the issue until Mrs. Robinson reveals that she studied art in college but stopped when she became pregnant with Elaine and had to marry Mr. Robinson.
 For the first time in the movie, Ben verbally asserts himself and is able to control the conversation and persuade someone to talk to him, even if for a moment.
 However, the conversation, while being candid, never becomes intimate and eventually turns into an argument.

-Similar to Jonathan’s relationship with Susan in Carnal Knowledge, the relationship is just sexual and while Ben doesn’t demand more like Jonathan does, he does desire more.
-Interestingly, Ben’s misery may be greater though as he isn’t asking Mrs. Robinson to tell him his thoughts, he’s simply asking her to share her own.
+Similar to Jonathan’s relationship with Susan in Carnal Knowledge, the relationship is just sexual and while Ben isn't demanding like Jonathan, he does desire more.
+Interestingly, Ben’s misery may be greater- he isn’t asking Mrs. Robinson to tell him his thoughts; he's simply asking to hear hers.

 The truth is, Ben is unable to communicate with anyone in the first half of the film.
 The opening scene shows him alone and stoic, while Simon and Garfunkle's "The Sounds of Silence" is playing in the background.
 The next scene is Ben's party; it's noisy and the faces of the people talking are shot at close-up, distorted angles.
 The garrulous conversations are steeped with patronizing advice and meaningless compliments.
 The scene is filled with confusion, forcing Ben to repeatedly retreat to his room to be alone.
 Later in the film, when Ben's father buys him some scuba equipment, Ben wears it, and unable to hear anyone, jumps into the water and sinks to the bottom of the pool.
 The camera slowly pans away, illustrating just how isolated and alone he really is.

-Everything changes of course when Ben goes on a date with Elaine which is set up by her father who of course doesn’t realize the affair Ben is having with his wife and Elaine’s mother.
+Everything changes of course when Ben goes on a date with Elaine.
+It is set up by her father who of course doesn’t realize the affair Ben is having with his wife and Elaine’s mother.
 Ben, not wanting to be rude to Mr. Robinson, agrees to take Elaine on a date.
-Yet, to appease Mrs. Robinson who’s adamantly opposed to it, Ben sabotages the date from the start.
+Yet, to appease Mrs. Robinson who’s adamantly opposed to it, Ben sabotages the date from the start by taking

-In one of the most bizarre first date sequences in the history of film, Ben takes Elaine to what in essence is a strip club.
+Elaine to a burlesque show.
 Initially, Ben is oblivious or simply doesn’t care how Elaine feels about any of this, which is represented nicely by the fact that he keeps his sunglasses on while in the club.
-However, this changes when a girl comes over and starts dancing right above Elaine’s head.
-When Ben sees how all of it is affecting Elaine, and how humiliated she is, he takes off his sunglasses, pushes the dancer away and then follows Elaine as she runs outside.
-This is when everything in the film changes.
+However, this changes after a woman comes over and starts dancing right above Elaine’s head.
+When Ben sees how all of it is affecting Elaine, and how humiliated she is, he takes off his sunglasses, pushes the dancer away, and then follows Elaine as she runs outside.
+This is the moment when everything in the film changes.
 As Ben apologizes, he's finally able to communicate with another human being and it’s thrilling to see it happen:

 The scene outside of the club and the loud music from the car are symbolic of the chaos surrounding Ben up to that point in the film.
 Talking to Elaine though is a refuge, a safe place from this confusion which is illustrated when Ben puts the top up on his convertible- a place so personal, that the audience isn’t even allowed inside.